gunta/skypilot/LANDING_PAGE_SUMMARY.md

-# Sky Pilot Landing Page - Implementation Summary
+# SkyPilot Landing Page - Implementation Summary

 ## What We Built

-A complete, production-ready Astro landing page for Sky Pilot with bilingual support (English/Japanese), designed to go viral and convert visitors into users and contributors.
+A complete, production-ready Astro landing page for SkyPilot with bilingual support (English/Japanese), designed to go viral and convert visitors into users and contributors.

 ### Repository Structure